Measurement of the ambient neutron flux and spectral distribution at the Canfranc Underground Laboratory

 An initial neutron flux distribution (prior information) is typically used in the unfolding procedure to provide the algorithm with a more realistic input than a flat distribution.
 The prior distribution we use here is represented by the black dotted line in Fig.~\ref{Fig2}, using the same 49 energy bins as for the response (Fig.~\ref{Fig1}).
 This prior corresponds to the neutron spectrum simulated with FLUKA for Portland concrete in \cite{Mon_2021}, but is recalculated here using an updated version of FLUKA.
 At LSC, although the rock composition has been investigated \cite{Amare_2006}, the composition of the 40-cm-thick concrete layer, which dominates the final neutron flux, remains unknown.
 As shown in \cite{Orr_2022}, the neutron rates calculated using the simulated flux curves from \cite{Mon_2021}, which assume different compositions of rock and concrete in Hall~A, reproduce the order of magnitude of our experimental neutron rates.
 High-energy neutrons are expected to be significantly suppressed at LSC; therefore, the HENSA configuration used during the Hall~A campaign was optimized for sensitivity across a broad neutron energy range, from thermal to $\sim$20 MeV, and lacked efficiency at higher energies \cite{Mon_2023}.
 Accordingly, the high-energy component was not included in our adopted prior.

-Furthermore, since we found that the deconvolution procedure does not properly determine the thermal flux—due to it being split across multiple bins of the energy spectrum—we defined a first bin covering the entire thermal region, [10$^{-4}$, 0.32] eV, and adopted a different method that allows for an unambiguous determination of the thermal flux, similar to the approach used in \cite{Plaza_2023}.
-We then set the value of the first bin in the prior spectrum to the thermal flux value of \mbox{$3.4(2) \times 10^{-6}$ cm$^{-2}$ s$^{-1}$}, determined in this way, and kept this value fixed in the deconvolution procedure.
+The energy resolving power of our spectrometer, as is the case for any BSS \cite{ReginattoB2002}, is limited, and correlations among the flux values determined in different energy regions may appear.
+In particular, in the thermal region, it is determined by a single detector (the bare one); thus, the shape of the spectrum below $\sim$0.3 eV cannot be determined.
+Therefore, we opted to define a single bin covering the entire thermal region, [10$^{-4}$, 0.32] eV, and adopted a different method that allows for an unambiguous determination of the thermal flux, similar to the approach used in \cite{Plaza_2023}.
 Since the bare neutron counter has maximum sensitivity at thermal energies, while the 0.5-mm-Cd-lined detector is mostly sensitive to the epithermal region (see the responses in Fig.~\ref{Fig1} for E1 and E10, respectively), the thermal neutron flux can be directly determined from the rates measured in these two detectors by solving the system of equations derived from Eq.~\ref{Eq1} for them:

 Since $\epsilon_{_{E10,th}}\cong0$ and $\epsilon_{_{E1,ep}}\cong\epsilon_{_{E10,ep}}$, one obtains: